Imagine entering your salon on a regular morning.

 Below are three questions that you should answer for yourself.
 I’ll also add some perspectives and examples to each to help you craft your strategy.

-Why do You Want to Advertise Your Salon?
+Why Do You Want to Advertise Your Salon?

 There are a lot of reasons why you may advertise on Facebook.
 But ultimately, you want to grow your salon business.